mzc796/marionette_onos/README.md

-# Part 1: Marionette on ONOS Cluster
+# Part 1: Marionette on ONOS Cluster with Motivating Example Topology
+Marionette attacks the ONOS cluster from a malicious ONOS to manipulate links in Figure 1 motivating example topology with Mininet to demonstrate its capability of precise link manipulation while maintaining the same degree sequence.
+We also show the difference in the routings by ONOS reactive forwarding before and after the attack.
 ## Virtual Machine Platform
 VMware Fusion
 ## Virtual Machine Summary